-Information about each individual redd, including dimensions, habitat type, substrate, depth of water, and presence of fish was taken for all 79 redd sitings.
+Information about each individual redd, including dimensions, habitat type, substrate, depth of water, and presence of fish was taken for all 37 redd sightings.
 This information is stored in Department files for future comparison.
-For a map of each individual redd location, recorded by global positioning systems, see Appendix 1 - Redd Survey Maps.
-Tributaries with no redds were not included in maps.
+A map of each individual redd location, recorded by global positioning systems are also available in Department files.